stuartpet/CV/README.md

 * Mid Level Ruby Developer (London)
 Developed and implemented Ruby on Rails features across multiple global platforms used by financial institutions, advisors, and employers, significantly enhancing end-user experience and streamlining operations.

-* Recent work:
+  **Recent work**:

-  * modularisation of the monolith using rails engines to split it into domains.
+  **Modularisation of the monolith using rails engines to split it into domains**
-  Before migrating any of the units from the monolith to the engine, we moved all technical requirements Constants, Packwerk, Zeitwerk, Containers the core model(s) the model’s factory and specs and updated any references to this model throughout the monolith
+   * Before migrating any of the units from the monolith to the engine, we moved all technical requirements Constants, Packwerk, Zeitwerk, Containers the core model(s) the model’s factory and specs and updated any references to this model throughout the monolith

   Smart uses an EntryPoint and Units setup which means the migration of each unit was split into 3 sub-tasks:
   * move any models, associated specs and factories, and references to the moved model